Study Abroad Program Overview

 for program-specific details about host institutions, program structure, and courses; academic culture and conduct; units, exams, and grades; orientation; and housing.

-This program (J-ShIP) was designed for serious students ready to begin the intensive study of Japanese language, with the added benefit of exposure to Japanese culture, traditions and life within a local community.
+This program (J-ShIP) was designed for serious students ready to begin the intensive study of Japanese language, with the added benefit of exposure to Japanese society and culture, traditions and life.